dodevops/terraform-provider-ldap/docs/index.md

   Terraform provider to manage and read entries in an LDAP directory.
   Inspired by elastic-infra/ldap https://registry.terraform.io/providers/elastic-infra/ldap/latest, but updated to Terraform Framework and including ignoring attributes and a data source.
+  All provider options can be set by the respective environment variables as well.
 ---

 # ldap Provider